Loading...

 • Second candle is bearish, opens with a gap-up and closes below the midpoint of the first candle.

-Meaning: This pattern signals weakness in the uptrend and a possible reversal.
+Meaning: The dark cloud cover signals weakness in the uptrend and a possible reversal.

 Psychology: Buyers are in control initially, but sellers show strength in the next session and push prices down.